 -

 Healing Word.
-Bonus action, ranged heal that only brings back 1d4 + (spellcasting modifier) hit points.
+Bonus action, ranged heal that only brings back (2d4 + Wisdom modifier) hit points.
 But in DnD, this efficient, low-value heal is perfect for bringing back allies with 0 hit points who are making death saves.
+Its healing value got doubled in the 2024 PHB, making it even more valuable.

 -

 Sanctuary.
-Many players avoid this defensive buff spell, as it ends the moment your target takes an offensive action.
+Cast on an ally within 30 feet, Sanctuary forces any creature who targets your ally to succeed on a Wisdom saving throw or lose their attack/spell for up to one minute.
+Many players avoid this defensive buff spell, as it ends the moment your ally takes an offensive action.
 But a bonus action casting time and no concentration requirement mean that this is worth casting even if it only protects an ally for a single round of combat.
 This becomes especially true as 1st-level spell slots become less important.

 -

 Protection from Evil and Good.
 This spell protects an ally by giving many creature types disadvantage when attacking them.
-And it protects against a number of conditions from those creature types (undead, fiends, etc.) Having this up for 10 minutes is well worth your concentration if you’re up against a big horde or a boss monster that fall into a creature type covered by this spell.
+And it protects against a number of conditions from those creature types (Aberrations, Celestials, Elementals, Fey, Fiends, or Undead).
+Having this up for 10 minutes is well worth your concentration if you’re up against a big horde or a boss monster that fall into a creature type covered by this spell.
+Even better if you can reliably force these enemies to target your protected ally.

 Here are the other 1st-level Cleric spells and my X/5 rating for each: